Hands on: New iPad 10.2 (2020) review

 This is an iPad for someone that hasn't bought an iPad in a while, and wants to get a replacement on the cheap.
 Apple's goal is to make sure that person buys the latest model, rather than going for a previous model on sale at another retailer – and to do so, it's added the aforementioned faster chipset and thrown in a fast charger.

-That may not seem like much year-over-year, but for someone who didn't buy last year's iPad, this version is compatible with the Smart Keyboard and Apple Pencil.
+That may not seem like much year-over-year, but for someone who didn't buy last year's iPad (7th-generation), this version is attractive for its compatibility with the Smart Keyboard and Apple Pencil.
 Those extra features, at this price, are excellent additions for something that's on the cheaper end of the scale.

 The upgrades aren't that ground-breaking with the modern version – testing the graphical capabilities of the new iPad against the most powerful iPad Pro 2020 showed that it didn't have the same power under the hood – but it had more than enough if you're not going to be doing professional-grade video editing or multi-tasking with many apps side by side at one time.